RafaelDavisH/My-Favorit-Movie-Trailers/README.md

 take in the list of movies and generate an HTML file including its content, producing a website to showcase my favorite movie trailers.

+`fresh_tomatoes.py` has the `HTML` code build with bootstrap, and a block of `CSS` customizing the look and feel of the website.

 ### Media